 We are very happy with our supplier's attention to detail in all areas of manufacture and material sourcing, to produce a table that has proven reliability and durability, and at a reasonable cost.
 Couple the quality of the product, with our experience, integrity, honesty and commitment to service, and you will be assured of receiving the best possible advice and quality of product from us.

 Quite apart from all the general point to consider, there are two key areas that we are different in from other suppliers.

 1) We use a good quality 6.2mm hardwood plywood on all our imported portable table models, as opposed to a 5mm (sometimes down to 3.8mm) hardwood plywood (of good or of lesser quality as with some cheaper tables), to guard against "point loading plywood breakages" (as discussed in the above page of "How to Choose A Massage Table").

-All other models have 6.2mm plywood to make it almost impossible to break the plywood by point loading it.
+Having a 6.2mm plywood makes it almost impossible to break the plywood by point loading it.

 2) The other area that lets down many cheaper tables, is the foam density (as discussed on the above page of "How To Choose A Massage Table").
 On cheaper massage tables, it is common to use lighter density (cheaper) foam.
 These foams will not last as long as the denser 28kg per cubic meter foam that we use on all our portable tables.